May 5, 2026

 What Is a Tech Pack?

-A tech pack, also called a specification sheet, is a document that explains a style in complete detail so a factory can produce it accurately.
-It usually includes fashion flats, materials and trims, measurement specs, grading rules, and other construction details that define the garment.
+A tech pack, also called a specification sheet or technical pack, is a comprehensive document that details every aspect of a style so a factory can produce it accurately and consistently.

 For manufacturers, a tech pack is the starting point.
-Most will not begin sampling or quoting without one, since it lays out the specifications needed to build the product.
-For design and product development teams, it acts as a reference that keeps decisions, revisions, and notes in one place.
+Most will not begin sampling or quoting without one, since it lays out everything needed to build a finished garment.

-The main purpose of a tech pack is to cut down on back-and-forth, reduce errors, and bring a product to market faster.
-With a clear spec sheet, fewer samples are needed, costs are easier to track, and the final product matches the original design intent.
+With a clear spec sheet, fewer samples are needed, costs are easier to track, and the final product stays aligned with the original design.

 Why Is a Tech Pack Important?